89luca89/distrobox/README.md

 This project aims to bring **any distro userland to any other distro** supporting podman or docker.
 It has been written in POSIX sh to be as portable as possible and not have problems with glibc version's compatibility.

-It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the it as your default environment for your terminal:
+It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the container as your default environment for your terminal:

 These are some sample results of `distrobox-enter` on the same container on my weak laptop from 2015 with 2 core cpu: